 Louisiana law defines a workers compensation accident as "an unexpected or unforeseen actual, identifiable, precipitous event happening suddenly or violently, with or without human fault, and directly producing at the time objective findings of an injury which is more than simply a gradual deterioration or a progressive degeneration."

-Therefore, in order to have a workers compensation claim for a work-related accident, an injured employee must have a sudden, unexpected event that causes “objective findings of an injury.”
+Therefore, in order to have a workers compensation claim for a work-related accident, an injured employee must have a work-place event that causes “objective findings of an injury.”

 Louisiana workers compensation covers some mental and emotional injuries, but these injuries need to be connected to a serious accident or traumatic event that happened at work.